What Is OAuth?

 - As part of the login process, the Authorization Server asks the user to give access to a third-party application.

-- If the user agrees and grants permissions the printing website asks for, the Authorization Server sends an authorization code to the Printing Website.
+- If the user agrees and grants permissions the printing website asks for, the Authorization Server endpoint sends an authorization code to the Printing Website to an endpoint.
+This endpoint is often called a redirect URI or a callback URL.

 - The Printing Website receives the access token and stores it safely.